karannewatia/Mycelium/graph_scripts/README.md

 To generate the graph for Figure 5(c):
 - `python goodput_graph.py`
-- script used to generate the data is in `goodput.py`
+- script used to generate the data is in `goodput.py`.
+Change the value of 'r' (number of messages sent per user) in line 9 of `goodput.py` as needed (we tested with r = 1,2,and 3).

 To generate the graph for Figure 5(d):
 - `python duration.py`